 Families can either pay the entire amount at registration or add the amount onto their registration payment plan.
 In families with multiple players, the family can choose to buy-out of each player separately.

 Scrip is gift card fundraising in which families purchase gift cards through an online program and Missoula Youth Hockey receives a rebate.
 Gift cards are available for more than 750 major retailers and allow families to raise money simply by using them for everyday purchases such as gas and groceries.
 Visit the RaiseRight website and click on the blue “Sign Up” button at the top of the page to enroll.
 The Missoula Youth Hockey enrollment code is FE4C17E21496L.
 You will need your bank account information to set up an account.
 The rebate percentage each retailer offers is the amount you will earn.
 For example, the Albertson’s rebate is 4%, so if you purchase a gift card in the amount of $100, you would earn $4 toward your volunteer obligation.
 If you have any questions regarding the program or an existing order, please contact Jennifer, Scrip Coordinator.

-Donate Your Time ($5 /hour)
+Donating Your Time ($7 /hour)

 - Scorekeeping, running the clock or manning the penalty boxes for all non-tournament games held at Glacier Ice Rink.
 Each player/parent is responsible for submitting their hours to the fundraising coordinator.

-Coaching a house or travel team.
+- Coaching a house or travel team.
 Coaches must track their hours and report their hours monthly to the Fundraising Coordinator.
 Only on-ice and dryland training time can be counted; travel time does not count.

-- Acting as travel team manager.
+- Acting as a travel team manager.
 Managers will have the fundraising fee waived only for their player on the team that they manage.

-You may earn $7 per hour by helping with the following Glacier Ice Rink activities:
+You may earn $9 per hour by helping with the following Glacier Ice Rink activities: